Sports in Toronto: Multi-sport events

 The first major multi-sport event that the city of Toronto hosted was the 1976 Summer Paralympics.
 It was the fifth edition of the Paralympic Games and the first time it was hosted in Canada.
 Toronto also hosted the first ever World Masters Games in 1985 as well as the 1997 Special Olympics World Winter Games, the 2017 North American Indigenous Games, and the 2017 Invictus Games.

-In 2009, Toronto submitted a bid to host the Pan American Games and Parapan American Games, subsequently winning both of them for 2015.
-After successfully hosting both the 2015 Pan Am and Parapan American Games, the city briefly considered another Olympic bid for the 2024 Summer Olympics, but on September 15, 2015, Toronto Mayor John Tory announced that the city would not be a candidate for a bid.
+In 2009, Toronto submitted a bid to host the Pan American Games and Parapan American Games, subsequently winning the right to host the 2015 Pan Am Games.

 Toronto submitted bids to host the Summer Olympic Games five times: 1960, 1964, 1976, 1996 and 2008.
 The closest it came to winning the games was in 2008, when it finished second to Beijing by a vote of 56–22.
 Varsity Stadium on the campus of the University of Toronto, hosted some of the matches of the Olympic football tournament of the 1976 Summer Olympics in Montreal.
+After successfully hosting both the 2015 Pan American Games, the city briefly considered another Olympic bid for the 2024 Summer Olympics, but on September 15, 2015, Toronto Mayor John Tory announced that the city would not be a candidate for a bid.

+The city previously attempted to host the 1954 British Empire and Commonwealth Games, losing to Vancouver, and the 1999 Pan American Games, losing the Canadian bid race to Winnipeg.